-SKIFS 1998:1 contains one chapter about reporting requirements and an annex specifying these requirements for various types of events.
+The revised general regulations SKIFS 2004:1 contain one chapter about reporting requirements and an annex specifying these requirements for various types of events.
 The following is a brief summary:

-- Reporting without delay: emergency alarm events and events and conditions in category 1 (see below) - Reporting within 16 hours: INES events at level 2 or higher - Reporting within 7 days: a comprehensive investigation report about alarm events or events and conditions in category - Reporting within 30 days: a comprehensive investigation report of events and conditions in category 2
+- reporting without delay: emergency alarm events and events and conditions in category 1 (see below); - reporting within 16 hours: INES events at level 2 or higher; - reporting within 7 days: a comprehensive investigation report about alarm events or events and conditions in category; and - reporting within 30 days: a comprehensive investigation report of events and conditions in category 2.